pthang23/Singing_Voice_Transcription/README.md

 conda create -n voice_transcription python=3.7
 conda activate voice_transcription
 ```
 First, install [Spleeter by deezer](https://github.com/deezer/spleeter) and its required system packages:
 ```bash
 conda install -c conda-forge ffmpeg libsndfile fluidsynth conda install numpy Cython pip install spleeter
 ```
 Then install this module and dependencies:
 ```bash
 git clone https://github.com/pthang23/Singing_Voice_Transcription
 cd Singing_Voice_Transcription
 pip install -r requirements.txt
 ```
+Finally, download pretrained models from [here](), put it in `Singing_Voice_Transcription` and unzip it.
+You can access all the features of our module.

 ## Transcribe Music
 Transcribe a single audio by running the command, output will be saved in MIDI format with the same basename as the given audio:
 ```bash